A personalized wine program powered by the innovative technology and impressive teams from Tasting Room and Lot18. Our new favorite wine club.

 Everything?
 No seriously, we love that they found a way to distinguish themselves from the other "personalized wine clubs" out there.
 We love the pricing, we love the delivery model, and we're pretty sure we're going to love the wines... since they're picked just for us.

 Make a gift option!
 We used to love to give the sampler + two bottle Tasting Room gift and would happily give this program instead.

 To be honest, we're always pretty skeptical of any company that thinks it can apply technology to figure out which wines any person will like.
-Maybe it's easier when your wine preferences are somewhat limited—like my husband's unmitigated delight in a big red Central Coast fruit-bomb—as opposed to my own enjoyment of nearly all wine regions and varietals, as long as the wine was well made and is well-balanced.
-I rarely see an answer choice for “What kinds of wine do you like?” that suits my tastes, so how could they deliver something they're sure I'll like?
+Maybe it's easier when your wine preferences are somewhat limited—like Mitch's unmitigated delight in a big red Central Coast fruit-bomb—as opposed to Jessyca's enjoyment of nearly all wine regions and varietals, as long as the wine was well made and is well-balanced.
+We rarely see an answer choice for “What kinds of wine do you like?” that suits our tastes, so how could they deliver something they're sure we'll like?

 In fairness, we don't think most people who work in wine stores do much better.
 It all depends on a customer's ability to explain what he or she likes, and see how that matches up with a salesperson's knowledge of their inventory.
 That is a lot of subjective variability on which to make an accurate recommendation.

 In contrast, most wine clubs tend to focus on wines that will please most people.
 This means that many of the wines chosen for wine club shipments are sort of run-of-the-mill and of decent quality (sometimes excellent), but maybe not suited to adventurous or picky wine-drinkers.